lorenzofavaro/meal-planner-graphrag/README.md

 ## Overview

-Meal Planner GraphRAG is an AI-powered meal planning assistant that leverages a Neo4j graph database, semantic search, and LLM-driven reasoning to generate personalized recipe recommendations and shopping lists.
-The system is designed for flexibility, supporting complex dietary constraints, ingredient mapping, and efficient retrieval from a rich recipe/product knowledge graph.
+This repository showcases the implementation of a GraphRAG (Graph-based Retriever-Augmented Generation) meal planning assistant.
+The project leverages a Neo4j graph database, semantic search, and LLM-driven reasoning to generate personalized recipe recommendations and shopping lists based on user preferences and dietary needs.
+By combining graph-based retrieval with advanced language models, the system efficiently supports complex dietary constraints, ingredient mapping, and accurate information retrieval from a rich recipe and product knowledge graph.

 ## Architecture
 ![Architecture](docs/images/architecture.png)